Brandontzhang/OOD-SpreadSheet/README.md

 - Content (Sexpression, a list of Sexpressions is also an Sexpression)

 Public method
-- Sexp evaluateCell() -> evaluates the cell using visitor objects (can we pull this into the model?)
+- String evaluateCell() -> evaluates the cell using visitor objects (can we pull this into the model?)

 ### Sexp
 Can be one of: